thepeaklab/mockturtle/Docs/scenarios.md

 ## Nested Scenarios

-You can nest other sceneario files, to prevent the need of always redeclaring the same routes/states, for example a valid login.
+You can nest other scenario files, to prevent the need of always redeclaring the same routes/states, for example a valid login.

 ```yaml
 version: "0.1.0"